Bowling Party Ideas: retro & modern

 These balloon structures (below, from Cut Out and Keep) make great bowling party decorations.
 They're simple enough to make and would look really impressive either side of your dessert table - or use them at the entrance to your party.
 Just nail a tall wooden pole (something shaped like a broom handle) to a base plate to create a frame, then tie balloons around the pole working from the base up.
 Use larger balloons for the bottom half and slightly smaller ones on the top half to reproduce the shape of the pin, then complete with one large balloon at the very top.

-- There are also some really cool vintage posters if you're throwing a retro bowling party.
+- There are also some really cool vintage posters from supplier 3 if you're throwing a retro bowling party.
 Often these are quite small though (14" x 12")- so be sure to check the sizes as you might need to use quite a few in order to make an impression - which then might not be cost effective.

 bowling Party Games / activities